 When making DIY mugs, Infusible Ink is what you’re going to need to cut out on your Cricut machine, your Maker, your Explore, or your Joy machine.
 I am featuring the Joy machine in this mug tutorial.

 I’m also going to show you how you can add more than one color of infusible ink to your mug so that you can add different colors and layers to your design!
-If you want to see how I had layers of infusible ink to a t-shirt check out this tutorial.
+If you want to see how I had layers of infusible ink on a t-shirt check out this tutorial.

 The supplies you’re going to need for this are, of course, the